-The cause of the drowning: a bad manipulation with the latches of closing of its Nauticam housing.
+The cause of the drowning: a bad manipulation with the closing latches of his Nauticam chamber.
 The water entered as soon as the dive started.
-He got back on the boat as soon as he realised this, but without being able to save anything.
+As soon as he realized it, he got back on the boat, but he couldn't save anything.

 This is not the first time that I have witnessed this kind of incident and I hope never to experience the same catastrophe with my own chamber, a IkeliteI have had it for a little over two years now and I take great care of it.
 I've had it for a little over two years now and I take great care of it.
 I always prepare it the night before, without rushing, inspecting the joints twice instead of once.
 So far, no problems.
 Fingers crossed that it will last.

-Well, I kept the best of the treasure hunt for the end ...
+Well, I saved the best part of the treasure hunt for last...

 A rhinopias otherwise nothing

-I am very happy to have crossed all the charming creatures that I showed you above.
-But I'm even happier to have been able to shoot two other things ...
+I'm very happy to have met all the charming creatures I showed you above.
+But I'm even happier to have been able to photograph two other things...

-The encounter with a rhinopias is rare, and therefore precious.
-The photographers of our small group, disciplined, succeed one another in front of the beast to draw its portrait.
-Cooperative, the rhinopias doesn't act shy and poses without seeming too disturbed by our flashes that follow one another...
-It's really a nice fish!
+The meeting with a rhinopias is rare, and thus precious.
+The photographers of our small group, disciplined, follow one another in front of the beast to take its portrait.
+Cooperative, the rhinopias is not shy and takes the pose without seeming too disturbed by our flashes...
+It is really a nice fish !

 The blue-ring octopus

-The other "trick", which made these dives memorable, is the much sought-after, very rare and very dangerous blue ringed octopus or blue ringed octopus.
+The other "trick", which made these dives memorable, is the very sought-after, very rare and very dangerous blue-ringed octopus or blue ringed octopus.

-He is so small that he could fit in the palm of his hand.
-But better to avoid touching it.
-Cute as it is, this mini octopus has a neurotoxic venom able to kill a human being.
+It is so small that it could fit in the palm of your hand.
+But you don't want to touch it.
+As cute as he is, this mini octopus has a neurotoxic venom able to kill a human being.